DavidCico/Design-of-an-evaporator-for-a-buoyant-two-phase-flow-cooling-loop-of-a-telecommunication-satellite/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+<p align="justify">These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.</p>

 ### Prerequisites

-The code being implemented in MATLAB, it requires the MATLAB softwre which is licensed under the <a href="https://www.mathworks.com/">MathWorks</a> sofware company
+<p align="justify">The code being implemented in MATLAB, it requires the <a href="https://www.mathworks.com/products/matlab.html">MATLAB</a> software, which is licensed under the <a href="https://www.mathworks.com/">MathWorks</a>sofware company.
+MATLAB can be downloaded at the following link <a href="https://www.mathworks.com/downloads/">https://www.mathworks.com/downloads/</a>, and more information can be found about the license fee on the website.</p>

 ## File descriptions